pce-uw-jscript400/w5-authentication-authorization/readme.md

 ### Instructions & Guiding Questions

-- [ ] Take a look at the `db/seeds.js` file.
+- [X] Take a look at the `db/seeds.js` file.

 * **Question:** Describe what this code is doing and what its purpose is.

 * **Your Answer:**
+Connect to the specified database, delete what is currently in there and create two entries to start with based on the Party model to have things to start with and play around with.
 ---

-- [ ] Imagine that as a user, you enter your username and password into a site in order to signup.
+- [X] Imagine that as a user, you enter your username and password into a site in order to signup.

 * **Question:** What happens next?

 * **Your Answer:**
+A 'user' is created and stored in a dB with a field of username and password.
+Before saving, the password is validated to see that it matches whatever agreed upon criteria, perhaps encrypt the password.

 ---

-- [ ] Imagine that as a user, you are now logging back into that same website.
+- [X] Imagine that as a user, you are now logging back into that same website.

 * **Question:** How does the website verify that you are indeed the same user?

 * **Your Answer:**
+Information you entered (username and password) is sent to the datbase.
+The username is looked up in the dB, if not found, then messaging is sent back about that.
+If the username IS found - checks if the User associated with the username matches the password that was entered.
+If it does, then validated, if not, sends back error about wrong password

 ---

-- [ ] Imagine that as a logged-in user, you try to go to a route you are not supposed to (e.g. /admin).
+- [X] Imagine that as a logged-in user, you try to go to a route you are not supposed to (e.g. /admin).

 * **Question:** How does the website know you are or are not allowed on a specific route?

 * **Your Answer:**
+When going to a route that is not accessible by all, the route must check to see if the user has permissions.
+Perhaps each route contains the information of the userId which can then be used to look up the user and check their permissions.

 * **Question:** Describe the difference between authentication and authorization.

 * **Your Answer:**
+Authentication is validating that the user is the user that they are claiming to be.
+Authorization is that the user is permitted to do certain actions.
 ---

-- [ ] Build a new model called `Guest`.
+- [X] Build a new model called `Guest`.
 The `Guest` model should have the following fields: `username`, `password`

 ---

-- [ ] Create a new route at `POST /api/signup` at `/api/routes/auth.js`.
+- [X] Create a new route at `POST /api/signup` at `/api/routes/auth.js`.
 This route should:
   1. Create a new `Guest`, pulling `username` and `password` from the request body
   1. Return a success message with the user's information (for now)

 * **Question:** This code is currently _very_ insecure.
 Why?

 * **Your Answer:**
+The password is exposed.

 * **Question:** What would happen if three different users tried to sign up with the same username?
 How can we prevent that?

 * **Your Answer:**
+Right now it would be possible for 3 users to have the same username.
+To prevent: can get list of all of the usernames.
+In signup, make sure that there is no current username that matches the username for the account being created.

 * **Question:** Why are we making our route `POST /api/signup` as opposed to `POST /api/users`?

 * **Your Answer:**
+/users implies that it would be a list of users or how to get information about users. /signup refers to the signup process

 ---

-- [ ] We need a way to securely store a password in our database.
+- [X] We need a way to securely store a password in our database.
 Install [node.bcrypt.js](https://www.npmjs.com/package/bcrypt), require it in your new routes file, and use the `bcrypt.hash()` method to encrypt the password before storing it.
 Test your signup process to make sure the password is hashed.

   _NOTE 1:_ It is not uncommon for issues to arise while trying to install bcrypt.
 If you encounter issues during the lesson trying to get it to install, check the [Install via NPM](https://www.npmjs.com/package/bcrypt#install-via-npm) section of the documentation to see if you can find any help.
 If not, take notes until we move pass bcrypt and we can get it resolved during a break or after class.